Vegan Thanksgiving Recipes

 • Itadakimasu — This is an expression of gratitude for everyone who had a hand in creating the meal.

-• Universe Blessing — Thicht Nhat Hhan said in his book that he says this prayer before meals, “In this food I see clearly the entirety of the universe supporting my existence.”
+• Universe Blessing — Thich Nhat Hanh said in his book that he says this prayer before meals, “In this food I see clearly the entirety of the universe supporting my existence.”

-• The Humanist Benediction — For the meal we are about to eat, for those that made it possible, for those with whome we are about to share it, we are thankful.
+• The Humanist Benediction — For the meal we are about to eat, for those who made it possible, for those with whom we are about to share it, we are thankful.

-• Buddhinst Meal Blessing — We receive this food in gratitutde to all beings who have helped to bring it to our table, and vow to respond in turn to those in need with wisdom and compassion.
+• Buddhist Meal Blessing — We receive this food in gratitude to all beings who have helped to bring it to our table, and vow to respond in turn to those in need with wisdom and compassion.

 • Native American Blessing (variation) — We give thanks to the plants that have given themselves so that we can enjoy this meal together.
 We give thanks for our friends and family who have traveled here today.
 May this meal bring us strength and health.

-• Secular Blessing — Dear earth who gives to us this food, dear sun who makes it ripe and good.
+• Secular Blessing — Dear earth, who gives us this food, dear sun, who makes it ripe and good.
 Sun above and earth below, our loving thanks to you we show.

 Frequently Asked Questions

-Here are some popular questions oftentimes asked about vegan Thanksgiving.
+Here are some frequently asked questions about vegan Thanksgiving.

 What do vegans east for Thanksgiving?